Everyone’s a Singer

 Do you have a sliding fee scale?

 Yes, we do!
 We want to be sure everyone can sing with the Guelph Community Singers.
 Alternative arrangements for your membership fees can take many forms: a reduced rate, in-kind contributions, or volunteer time.
 Each of these options are equally valuable to the health and wellbeing of our choir.
-Please speak to Jenny Jayavel, Treasurer, or Lise Anne Janis, Membership Coordinator, if you would like to explore any of these possibilities.
+Please speak to Jeannette Szeller, Treasurer, or Kim Gould, Membership Coordinator, if you would like to explore any of these possibilities.

 Can I join the Guelph Community Singers after a session has started?